IreneSainz/datasciencecoursera/Readme_runAnalysis.md

 #### 4th: Preparing table to be able to perform a correct mean output by subject and activity label with melt and dcast functions
 #### 5th: Writing table in ".txt" format

+# Script goal is to:

+Analyze data collected from the accelerometers from the Samsung Galaxy S smartphone.
+Variables are measured by two dimensions Activity done and Subject